-What Does Weight Loss Surgery Cost?
+Cost of Weight Loss (Bariatric) Surgery

-Gastric bypass cost comprises three primary fees: anesthesia, hospital facility, and surgeon's fee.
+The cost of gastric bypass surgery generally comprises the pre-op lab and X-ray fees, anesthesia, hospital facility and surgeon’s fee.
 These costs vary based on the extent of the procedure and length of recovery.
-Post-procedure costs are additional, such as for dietary plans, a fitness regimen, behavioral modification, and nutritional supplementation.
-Since gastric bypass is a complex surgery, with more than one method, many variables, and recovery issues, the costs can easily mount up.
+Post-procedure costs are additional, such as for dietary plans, a fitness regimen, behavioral modification, nutritional supplementation and body contouring surgeries to remove excess skin, lift sagging body areas (body lift) and improve loose muscles or treat fat deposits.
+Since gastric bypass is a complex surgery, with more than one method, many variables and recovery issues, costs can escalate quickly.

-Additional Procedures
+Cost of Additional Procedures

-In follow-up plastic surgery procedures, the more skin and fat to be removed, the longer the surgical time requirement and the higher the cost.
+With regard to follow-up plastic surgery procedures, the more skin and fat to be removed, the longer the surgical time requirement and the higher the cost.
 The facility used for surgery impacts cost as well.
 You should discuss these procedures and the additional costs with your doctor.

 Insurance Coverage